phidra/notes/structured/transverse/README.md

 On the topic of comments, I like to say never send a comment to do a name's job, and never send a name to do a comment's job. ([source](https://dev.to/nadaelokaily/don-t-comment-your-code-5e9h)

+Some people, when confronted with a problem, think, “I know, I’ll use threads,” and then two they hav erpoblesms.
+(Net BATCHELDER ; [source](https://bitbashing.io/async-rust.html#fnref:2))

 # Gestion des erreurs